 - Indemnity insurance is a type of insurance that compensates the insured for any damages or losses incurred and is commonly used in insurance contracts.

-- The cost of indemnity insurance typically ranges from £20 to £300 and must be arranged through a solicitor or conveyancer.
+- Indemnity insurance costs typically range from £20 to £300 and must be arranged through a solicitor or conveyancer.

 - You may need professional indemnity insurance if you provide professional services such as advice or designs to clients, and some professions are required to have it by their regulatory bodies.